Loire Valley: Wine

 The Loire Valley wine region is one of the world's most well-known areas of wine production and includes several French wine regions situated along the river from the Muscadet region on the Atlantic coast to the regions of Sancerre and Pouilly-Fumé just southeast of the city of Orléans in north central France.
-Loire wines tend to exhibit a characteristic fruitiness with fresh, crisp flavors.
+Loire wines tend to exhibit a characteristic fruitiness with fresh, crisp flavours.